NagashreeBabu/glowshop-api/README.md

 ```

 ## Developer
-Built by [Your Name] — transitioning from QA automation to Python backend development.
+Built by Nagashree — transitioning from QA automation to Python backend development.